CelloCommunications/mkdocs-template-enterprise/notes/remote-deployment.md

 # Remote Deployment Configuration

-This document outlines how to configure dual deployment of the MkDocs site to both GitHub Pages and a datacenter server.
+Idea to configure dual deployment of the MkDocs site to both GitHub Pages and a datacenter server.

 Uses a straight forward approach to deploy the MkDocs site to our datacenter server using either SCP or Rsync rather than faphing around with Docker containers, github runners or other complex solutions.